-During this desperate time of drought, children in the American Foundation for Children with AIDS's programs have been affected.
+During this difficult time of drought, children in AFCA's programs have been affected.
 While we have helped keep them alive and healthy through the AIDS pandemic, it is tragic that hunger would take them.
 With our sustainable projects, we establish long-term solutions through community gardens, sisal production and training for the communities we serve.
 The specialized training is for HIV+ moms so they can provide food and other necessities for their families.

-While delivering food is good in some cases, it is better to develop a sustainable solution which can be carried on for years to come.
+While delivering food is good in some cases, it is better to develop a sustainable solution to address hunger needs.
 By training a master gardener/trainer of trainers in a specialized type of gardening for arid areas, we start the road towards sustainability.
 She will train child headed households, guardians and community volunteers.
 HIV+ widows are hired to work three days a week in this project, allowing them time to care for children at home while they still are able to work.

-HIV+ children and their guardians will receive huge benefits from this project including: much needed nutritious food, training in how to prepare nutritious meals, training in how to grow food with no water, the ability to obtain seeds for an established seed bank, funds from food sold, savings from food consumed from the garden, and the knowledge that they can take care of themselves during a drought.
+HIV+ guardians to children will receive huge benefits from these projects, including: jobs and income, much needed nutritious food, training in how to prepare nutritious meals, training in how to grow food with no water, the ability to obtain seeds for an established seed bank, funds from food sold, savings from food consumed from the garden, and the knowledge that they can take care of themselves during a drought or flooding.